MaxBab/maxbab.github.io/_posts/git/2019-03-12-tag-git-version-in-gerrit.md

 $ git push --force --follow-tags --no-thin gerrit master:refs/heads/master
 $ git push --force --follow-tags --no-thin origin master:master
 ```

+## Conclusion
+At the current state, our repository has an updated branches and created tag, replicated from GerritHub to GitHub repository.
+Enjoy and see you in the next articles!

 [semver]: https://semver.org/
 [gerrithub]: http://gerrithub.io/